100th Pennsylvania Infantry Regiment: Detailed service

-The 100th, known as the Round Head Regiment, was recruited in the southwestern part of the state in Aug.
-1861, and ordered to Washington on Sep 2, where its organization was completed add it was mustered into the U. S. service for a three years, term.
+The 100th, known as the Round Head Regiment, was recruited in the southwestern part of the state in August 1861, and ordered to Washington on September 2, where its organization was completed and it was mustered into the U. S. service for a three-year term.
 Twelve companies were recruited but one was transferred to the 105th Infantry.
-It was next ordered to Fortress Monroe, where it embarked on what proved to be an expedition to Port Royal.
-Here the fleet arrived Nov 7, and captured Forts Walker and Beauregard.
+It was next ordered to Fortress Monroe, where it embarked on board the Ocean Queen on an expedition to Port Royal.
+After arriving on November 7, the unit captured Forts Walker and Fort Beauregard.
 Beaufort was next occupied and the regiment remained in this vicinity for several months, the men suffering very much from sickness.
-The 100th, participated in the operations against Charleston in June 1862, and lost very heavily in the engagement of June 16, near Secessionville.
+The 100th, participated in the operations against Charleston in June 1862, and suffered many casualties in the engagement of June 16, near Secessionville.
 Returning to Hilton Head and Beaufort in July, it was ordered to Virginia, later being sent to Fredericksburg and attached to the 9th Corps of the Army of Virginia.
 After various marches during the month of August, the regiment met the enemy on the Bull Run battlefield, where it saw hard service.
 After engaging all day and losing heavily, a final charge was ordered, from which only 198 out of 450 returned unhurt.
 It was active at Chantilly and South Mountain, but was held in reserve at Antietam, owing to its crippled condition.
 It was engaged at Fredericksburg and after the battle performed important duty in covering the withdrawal of the troops, being selected as "The most reliable skirmish regiment in the brigade."
 In March 1863, it was transferred to the Department of the Ohio and sent to Lexington, Ky., from which place it was ordered in June to the support of Gen. Grant at Vicksburg.
 It participated in the fighting at Jackson, Miss., after the fall of Vicksburg, and lost many men from sickness as well as from the enemy's fire.
 On its return north it was ordered to East Tennessee though many of the men were not fit for active service.
 It participated in an engagement at Blue Springs and in the hardships of the Siege of Knoxville, in spite of which almost the entire regiment reenlisted on January 1, 1864.
 At Annapolis, the rendezvous of the 9th Corps, the 100th reported in March and became a part of the 2nd Brigade, 1st Division, attached to the Army of the Potomac.
-The 9th Corps was closely engaged at the Wilderness, Spotsylvania, the North Anna river and Cold Harbor.
+The 9th Corps was closely engaged at the Wilderness, Spotsylvania, the North Anna River and Cold Harbor.
 Moving to Petersburg, the 100th, was repeatedly in action, notably at the explosion of the mine, the raid on the Weldon Railroad, Poplar Spring Church the Hatcher's run movements, and in the final assault on Petersburg, April 2, 1865.
 The regiment was mustered out at Washington on July 24, 1865.